Orders of Service

 Celebrant: Lift up your hearts.

-People: We lift them to the Lord.
+People: We lift them up to the Lord.

 Celebrant: Let us give thanks to the Lord our God.